DigitalHumanitiesCraft/crown/README.md

 ![RDF Ingest into GraphDB](img/screen-graphdb-1.png)

+It takes a while to ingest all 2837 RDF objects (as of April 2024).

 ### Verifying the data import

 One way o ensure that your RDF data has been successfully imported: